 The E-rate program provides substantial price discounts for infrastructure costs for schools and public libraries and is one source of technology funding.
-In addition, for funding beyond connectivity, a U.S. Department of Education Dear Colleague letter, published in November 2014, provides guidance and examples for leveraging existing federal funds for technology-related expenditures.
+In addition, for funding beyond connectivity, a U.S. Department of Education Dear Colleague letter, published in November 2014 and updated in January 2017, provides guidance and examples for leveraging existing federal funds for technology-related expenditures.